JonathanDLTran/CS6120-Jonathan/lesson-writeups/lesson8.md

 # Optimization Results

-I found that the loop invariant code motion optimization was able to achieve an average of ... improvement in the number of dynamic Bril instructions executed by the interpreter, when compared to running the benchmark without loop invariant code motion.
+I found that the loop invariant code motion optimization was able to achieve an average of 3.5% improvement in the number of dynamic Bril instructions executed by the interpreter (with standard deviation of 5.6%), when compared to running the benchmark without loop invariant code motion.
 I use the same arguments that the benchmark writer speicified.
 The results come from evaluating the optimization on the Bril benchmarks that only use the Bril core language (Excluding Floating Point extensions and Memory Extensions).
 Because I measure the number of dynamic instructions using the interpreter, I do not have to measure many runs (unlike measuring an LLVM optimization, which when run on a machine, would have variability in timing.)

 A sample of the table with the data is included here, to avoid making the post too large, but note that this sample is not representative across all benchmarks, it is just the first 8 on my benchmarks ordering: